 Flesh & Blood: Reflections on Infertility, Family, and Creating a Bountiful Life: A Memoir (Hardcover)

-Moss’s wise, droll voice and limitless curiosity lift this beautiful memoir beyond any narrow focus.
+Moss’s wise, droll voice and limitless curiosity lift this narrative beyond any narrow focus.
 Among her interests: yellow fever, good cocktails, the history of New Orleans, and, always, the natural world, including the praying mantis in her sunroom whom she names Claude.
-And we learn about the inspiring women in Moss’s family—her mother, her grandmother, and her great-grandmother—as she sorts out her feeling that this line will end with her.
-But Moss discovers that there are other ways besides having children to make a mark, and that grief is not a stopping place but a companion that travels along with us through everything, even happiness.
+And we learn about the inspiring women in Moss’s family—her mother, her grandmother, and her great-grandmother—as she sorts out her feelings that this line will end with her.
+But Moss discovers that there are ways besides having children to make a mark, and that grief is not a stopping place but a companion that travels along with us through everything, even happiness.

 About the Author